rydooper/Systems-Software-Java-Project/README.md

 This is the final program that our group made! :)

-Group members were: Ryder Franklin (me), Niveetha Sivaruban, Luke Aldred and Alexander Burke.
+Group members were: Ryder Franklin, Niveetha Sivaruban, Luke Aldred and Alexander Burke.